Voodstr/CoChartSample/README.md

  It contains "PointListMapper" which is responsible of converting values into points on canvas

  ### How to use it
+ 1. Create 2 list of values with same list.size
+ 2. Create PointListMapper class with given lists as parameters
+ 3. Pass it to PolygonChart widget
+ 4. There is 2 parameters: `label=true`  - if you want axis values, `grid=true` - if you grid lines

  ```kotlin
  //example lists
    val mockX = listOf(1.0f, 8.0f, 1.0f, 16.0f, 32.0f)
    val mockY = listOf(1.0f, 2.0f, 3.0f, 4.0f, 5.0f)

    val pointList = PointListMapper(mockY, mockX)

    PolygonChart(
            pointList,
            modifier = Modifier.size(300.dp),